How to put together a sharing platter

 Meats

-Charcuterie lends itself well to a sharing platter, especially if slices can be easily lifted from the platter and onto the plate.
-The Beal’s Farm charcuterie is perfectly suited to a sharing platter, while laying out their luxury charcuterie selection is a treat for a special occasion.
+Charcuterie lends itself well to a sharing platter, especially if slices can be easily lifted from the platter and onto the plate and it pairs brilliantly with cheese.
+Remember to serve at room temperature for the best flavours.

 Fish